eidp/platform-documentation/docs/platform/features.md

 # Features & components

 As explained in [the platform overview](./overview), EIDP provides a complete developer platform.
-This page summarizes the features and components of this platform.
+This page summarises the features and components of this platform.

 ## EIDP instances